-- ED will run from 2:20 to 4:45 p.m. - Students assigned to ED must bring assignments or appropriate reading material. - Failure to bring and/or complete assignments will not be tolerated.
+- ED will run from 2:50 to 4:50 p.m. - Students assigned to ED must bring assignments or appropriate reading material. - Failure to bring and/or complete assignments will not be tolerated.
 Students must be attentive to their work.
 Sleeping is not allowed.
 Students will be given an initial warning.
 Failure to heed the warning could result in another ED and possible dismissal from the ED. - One 10-minute restroom break will be allowed for students in ED.
-The break will be supervised by the ED Teacher. - Refusal to report to an ED, disruptive behavior resulting in dismissal from an ED or leaving an ED without permission will result in a one-day out-of-school suspension.
-The missed ED will be rescheduled upon return to school. - Students absent on the day an ED is assigned must serve the ED immediately on the day the next ED is scheduled. - Parents will be notified in writing for every assigned ED.
-The correspondence will detail the Code of Conduct infraction.
+The break will be supervised by the ED Teacher.